 requirements.
 Nevertheless, there are some guidelines you can use to evaluate your

 chances for admission.
-Here are the scores of the 2016 entering class to use as a
+Here are the scores of the 2021-2022 entering classes to use

 - You will need three letters of recommendation.
 Optimally, these letters will be from